bitovi/canui/index.md

 });

 // This will load items 20 to 30 from the server
-// and render it into the list paginator.attr('offset', 20);
+// and render the result into the list paginator.attr('offset', 20);
 {% endhighlight %}